 - Shrimp - I like the sweetness of the shrimp with the heat of the Cajun seasoning but you can go with chicken or totally meatless if you want.

-- Start by cooking your pasta according to the directions on the box.
+- Start by cooking your pasta in a large pot of boiling water for 8-10 minutes until al dente.
 Then drain and set aside.

-- While the pasta is cooking start the sauce by melting butter in a saucepan over medium heat until the foaming subsides then cook the garlic for around 30 to 45 seconds until it becomes fragrant.
+- Wipe the pan, then melt butter over medium heat.
+Add the garlic and cook for around 30 to 45 seconds until fragrant.

 - Then add your cream and Cajun seasoning and stir to combine.
 When the sauce comes to a low simmer begin adding the cheese in batches, around a half cup at a time.
 Stir until melted before adding the next batch.
-Once the sauce is thickened and coats the spoon add the cooked pasta and stir to coat and reduce the heat to low.
+Once the sauce is thickened and coats the spoon add the cooked pasta and stir to coat.

 - Serve the pasta in a bowl or plate then top with the cooked shrimp and additional parmesan cheese.